dodomiyake/feyse-calendar-app/README.md

 Feel free to contribute to this project!

 1. Fork the repository.
-2. Make your changes.
+2. Create a new branch: `git checkout -b feature-name`.
+3. Make your changes and commit them: `git commit -m 'Add feature'`.
+4. Push to the branch: `git push origin feature-name`.
-3. Submit a pull request.
+5. Submit a pull request.

 ## Acknowledgments